Taxation in Estonia: Value added tax

 From 1 July 2009, the standard VAT tax rate in Estonia has been 20% and a reduced rate of 9%.
 A small number of goods and services are not taxed.
 Estonian VAT system is based on EU Council directive 2006/112/EC and its basic principles are the same as in other EU countries.
 As of 2018, the annual turnover threshold for mandatory registration as VAT liable person is 40,000 euros.

+Since 2024, the VAT tax was increased to 22% and from 2025, the VAT will be further increased to 24%.

 Tax administration in Estonia

 Responsibility for administering taxes lies on the Tax and Customs Board.
 Majority of tax declarations are presented via Internet: for example, in the year 2012 94,2% of all natural persons income tax declaration were presented using the Internet.
 Percentages for VAT and customs declarations are even higher.

 Other taxes

 Taxes applied in Estonia that were not mentioned previously: